 February

-February is the coldest month of the year in Honolulu, but since the average temperature rarely dips below 66°F (19°C) throughout the night and 80°F (26°C) under the strongest afternoon sun, the superlative is a bit of an oxymoron.
+February is the coldest month of the year in Honolulu, but since the average temperature rarely dips below 66°F (19°C) throughout the night and 80°F (26°C) under the strongest afternoon sun, we think the superlative is a bit of an oxymoron.

 How much rain are we talking about here?
 About 50mm falling over 11 days.